Day One on the Camino Inglés, La Coruña Arm ~ La Coruña to Sergude, 19.63 Km (12.2 Miles)

 Walking along these lofty heights, follow the road now called the Carretera Estrada Eirís and head down the long hill on the other side.

 First pass by the Hospedaje Lopez on your left.
-Next, pass a modern bright gold church and head straight on to this crosswalk, below, with a concrete waymark on the other side.
+Next, pass a modern bright gold church, not pictured and stay to the right as the road bends to the right, with a concrete waymark on the other side.

 67.7 Kilometer Marker and Ría de Coruña Estuary on day one of the La Coruña Arm of the Camino Inglés67.7 Kilometer Marker and Ría de Coruña Estuary